Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

 Shearing the transformation matrix (advanced)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note:
-.. note:: If you are only looking for how to *use* transformation matrices,
+ If you are only looking for how to *use* transformation matrices,
           feel free to skip this section of the tutorial.
 This section
           explores an uncommonly used aspect of transformation matrices
           for the purpose of building an understanding of them.